pmitev/UPPMAX-Singularity-workshop/docs/build_container.md

 # Other simple examples

 ## TeX Live
-You need to use recent [TeX Live](https://www.tug.org/texlive/) but you do not want to (or you can't) upgrade your OS to the latest release... or you do not want to struggle unnecessary to make manual installation that has countless dependancies...
+You need to use recent [TeX Live](https://www.tug.org/texlive/) but you do not want to (or you can't) upgrade your OS to the latest release... or you do not want to struggle unnecessary to make manual installation that has countless dependencies...

 !!! note "Singularity.texlive"
     ``` singularity